First Anglo–Boer War | |||||||

 In a display of diplomacy before the beginning of the Battle, British commander Sir George Colley sent a message on 23 January 1881 to the Commandant-General of the Boers, Piet Joubert, calling on him to disband his forces or face the full might of Imperial Britain.
 He wrote "The men who follow you are, many of them ignorant, and know and understood a little of anything outside their own country.
 But you, who are well educated and have travelled, cannot but be unaware how hopeless is the struggle you have embarked upon, and how little any accidental success gained can affect the ultimate result".

 Without waiting for a reply, Colley led his Natal Field Force – consisting of 1,400 men, an 80-strong Naval brigade, artillery and Gatling guns – to a strategic pass in the hills on the Natal-Transvaal border called Laing's Nek.
 [9] At the battle of Laing's Nek on 28 January 1881, the Natal Field Force under Major-General Sir George Pomeroy Colley attempted with cavalry and infantry attacks to break through the Boer positions on the Drakensberg mountain range to relieve their garrisons.
 The British were repelled with heavy losses by the Boers under the command of Piet Joubert.
-Of the 480 British troops who made the charges, 150 never returned.
+480 British troops were engaged, suffering 150 casualties.
 Furthermore, sharpshooting Boers had killed or wounded many senior officers.

 At the battle of Schuinshoogte (also known as Battle of the Carrots) on 8 February 1881, another British force barely escaped destruction.
 General Colley had sought refuge with the Natal Field Force at Mount Prospect, three miles to the south, to await reinforcements.
 However, Colley was soon back in action.
 On 7 February, a mail escort on its way to Newcastle had been attacked by the Boers and forced back to Mount Prospect.
 The next day Colley, determined to keep his supplies and communication route open, escorted the mail wagon personally and this time with a larger escort.
 The Boers attacked the convoy at the Ingogo River crossing, but with a stronger force of some 400 men.
 The firepower was not matched and the fight continued for several hours, but the Boer marksmen dominated the action until darkness when a storm permitted Colley and the remainder of his troops to retreat back to Mount Prospect.
 In this engagement, the British lost 139 officers and troops, half the original force that had set out to escort the mail convoy.